zixuansunnydeng/FS_career_SWE_Starter-1/Lecture12/lecture12.md

 rating
 image_url
 ```
+- So you need to modify `restaurant.py` in order to do so
+  - hint: `rating` is `NumberAttribute()`
+2. `git pull` the flutter repo from our course repo
-2. In frontend, call this server's endpoint and see if you can get the same results
+3. In frontend, call this server's endpoint and see if you can get the same results

 ## New Technologies so far
 - AWS